lichess-org/lila/ui/README.md

     }
   }
 ```
-tsc needs both "types" and "import" -> "default" to point to .d.ts and .js products during the typechecking (--noEmit) phase. tsc does not care about "source"
+tsc needs both `types` and `import` -> `default` to point to .d.ts and .js products during the typechecking (--noEmit) phase. tsc does not care about "source"

-The "exports" object [(typescript reference)](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-7.html#packagejson-exports-imports-and-self-referencing) allows per directory remaps for barrel exports.
+The `exports` object [(typescript)](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-7.html#packagejson-exports-imports-and-self-referencing) allows per directory remaps for barrel exports.
 With the following [/ui/lib/package.json](./ui/lib/package.json):
 ```json
   "exports": {